Chemical Engineering Program

 - CME 100 and 102 are the recommended math courses for ChemE majors.

-Technology in Society 3-5 units; Select one course from the approved TiS List
+Technology in Society 3-5 units; Select one course from the approved TiS List; the course chosen must be on the SoE Approved List the year it is taken.

 Engineering Fundamentals 3 courses minimum